Descriptif des cours

 Pré-requis obligatoire :

 Expected utility.
 Basic game theory.
-Basic probability theory, comprised Bayesian calculus.
+Basic probability theory, in particular Bayesian calculus.

 Compétences à acquérir :